Skip to main content

 Implantable Pellets Every 3-6 months Consistent, long-term hormone release; high compliance.
 Requires a minor surgical procedure for insertion and removal; risk of pellet extrusion.

 The choice of delivery system is a clinical decision made in partnership with the patient.
-For example, a patient who experiences mood swings or other related to the peaks and troughs of weekly intramuscular injections may be a candidate for more frequent subcutaneous injections, which provide more stable serum levels.
+For example, a patient who experiences mood swings or other side effects related to the peaks and troughs of weekly intramuscular injections may be a candidate for more frequent subcutaneous injections, which provide more stable serum levels.
 A patient with a fear of needles might prefer a transdermal gel, provided they can mitigate the risk of transference.
 The program must articulate these trade-offs clearly.

 Ancillary Medications the Art of Systemic Balance